ItzLevvie/MicrosoftTeams-msinternal/README.md

 ### How can I use this repository for my scripts?

-Microsoft Teams uses its own Experimentation and Configuration Service (ECS) which contains feature flags.
+Microsoft Teams uses its own Experimentation and Configuration Service (ECS) which contains feature flags, settings, and more.

 <details>
   <summary>Here are a few examples</summary>